Nuclear doctrine of Pakistan: Persuasion for Effect

-Levels of threshold

-The doctrine is not part of the Minimum Credible Deterrence principle of Pakistan, however, the doctrine is integrated the nuclear dimension into its defence principle.
-According to the International Institute for Strategic Studies (IISS), the definition of the four potential thresholds has been refined from the first thresholds which were mentioned by officials at the Pakistan nuclear command authority in late 2001.
+The doctrine is not part of the Minimum Credible Deterrence principle of Pakistan, however, the doctrine integrates the nuclear dimension into its defence principles.
+According to the International Institute for Strategic Studies (IISS), the definition of the four potential thresholds has been refined from the first thresholds which were mentioned by officials at the Pakistan National Command Authority (NCA) in late 2001.